yleeyilin/tp/docs/DeveloperGuide.md

 **Aspect: How to implement search command using multiple field inputs:**

 * **Alternative 1 (current choice)**: Accepts multiple search fields as search query.
-  * Pros: More user friendly as users can conduct multi-layered filters using several fields at once, allowing for a more targeted search.
+  * Pros: More user-friendly as users can conduct multi-layered filters using several fields at once, allowing for a more targeted search.
   * Cons: More prone to errors due to broader search scope over multiple fields.

 * **Alternative 2**: Only accept 1 field as search query.
   * Pros: Less prone to errors due to stricter search only over 1 field.
-  * Cons: Less user friendly since users will not be able to conduct multi-layered filters using several fields at once.
+  * Cons: Less user-friendly since users will not be able to conduct multi-layered filters using several fields at once.

 ### Sort feature